-By law, an employer is required to notify the Workplace Safety and Health (WSH) Branch of a serious incident by the means of communication available.
+By law, an employer is required to notify the Workplace Safety and Health (WSH) Branch of a serious incident by the fastest means of communication available.
 Serious Incident Alerts include descriptions of the actual serious incidents reported to WSH Branch and are provided to raise awareness and initiate preventative actions as appropriate.

 To view previous serious incident reports, click here.